audacioustux/audacioustux/src/content/blog/knative-argo-grafana-eks.md

 [Kpack](https://github.com/buildpacks-community/kpack) is another alternative, but let's use Kaniko for now.

 First, we need to deploy [Argo Events](https://argoproj.github.io/argo-events/).
-This will allow us to create a `EventSource` - that will listen to events comming from Github on a specific webhook url (provided by Argo Events), and `Sensor` - that will sense git push events, and trigger the Argo Workflow.
+This will allow us to create a `EventSource` - that will listen to events coming from Github on a specific webhook URL (provided by Argo Events), and `Sensor` - that will sense git push events, and trigger the Argo Workflow.

 Just like Argo Workflows and Knative, We'll use ArgoCD to deploy Argo Events.
 The relevant manifests are: